 Picea abies, as described in 1881 by (Linnæus) Hermann Karsten (1817 – 1908), in Deutsche Flora.
-Pharmaceutisch-medicinische Botanik, is commonly known as Norway spruce; as we;; as epicéa commun in the French language; épinette de Norvège in French Canadian, as gemeine fichte in German, and as jel europeiskaya in Russian.
-The species name reflects early confusion between the Spruces (Picea) and the Silver firs (Abies) before the generic concepts stabilized into their present form.
+Pharmaceutisch-medicinische Botanik, is commonly known as Norway spruce; as well as epicéa commun in the French language; épinette de Norvège in French Canadian; as gemeine fichte in German; and as ель европейская (yel’ yevropeyskaya) in Russian.
+The species name reflects early confusion between the spruces (Picea) and the silver firs (Abies) before the generic concepts stabilized into their present form.

 Description.
 Norway spruce is a large, fast-growing evergreen coniferous tree that grows to mature heights of 115 to 180 feet (35 – 55 m) tall with a trunk up to 3 to 5 feet (1 – 1.5 m) in diameter, measured at breast height.
 It is fast growing when young, up to 3 feet (1 m) per year for the first 25 years under good conditions, but becomes slower once over 60 feet (20 m) tall.

 - Shoots are orange-brown and glabrous (hairless) in texture.

 - Leaves are needle-like, 0.5 to 1 inch (12–24 mm) long, quadrangular in cross-section (not flattened), and dark green on all four sides with inconspicuous stomatal lines.

-- Seed cones are 4 to 7.5 inches (9 – 17 cm) long (the longest of any spruce), and have bluntly to sharply triangular-pointed scale tips.
+- Seed cones measure 4 to 7.5 inches (9 – 17 cm) long (the longest of any spruce), and have bluntly to sharply triangular-pointed scale tips.
 They are green or reddish when young, maturing brown 5 to 7 months after pollination.

 - Seeds are black, 0.16 to 0.2 inch (4 – 5 mm) long, with a pale brown, 0.6 inch (15 mm) wing.